5pi/jsonnet-libs/README.md

 - `[]` stack
 - `()` app

+# El cheapo tests
+Running `./test` will use `test/*.jsonnet` to generate manifests in `test/*/` and fail if there is a diff to what is committed.
+If you're happy with the changes, commit them to make the test pass.

 # Open Questions
 - Use mixins or functions for lib
 - Do these abstractions make sense?